ovsiannykov/callbell-mobile-assignment/README.md

 **5. Add your Callbell API key to `.envrc`**

-Add the API key we've sent you by email in your ".envrc" file
+Rename `.envrc.example` to `.envrc` and add the API key we've sent you by email.

 ```
 export CALLBELL_API_KEY=your_api_key